CheckoutFinland/psp-api/docs/README.md

 customer | Customer | Customer information
 deliveryAddress | Address | Delivery address
 invoicingAddress | Address | Invoicing address
-redirectUrls | callbackUrl | Where to redirect browser after a payment is paid or cancelled callbackUrls | callbackUrl | Which url to ping after this payment is paid or cancelled
+redirectUrls | callbackUrl | Where to redirect browser after a payment is paid or cancelled. callbackUrls | callbackUrl | Which url to ping after this payment is paid or cancelled

 **Item**